ZuhalOlomi/ds3-Brain-Tumor-Detection/README.md

 2. 15% of the data for validation.
 3. 15% of the data for testing.

-# Neural Network Architecture
+# Neural Network Architecture Implemented

-This is the architecture that I've built:
+This is the architecture:

 ![Neural Network Architecture](convnet_architecture.jpg)